The Five Common Errors People Make With Their Artwork.

 Programs to avoid

 Programs with the words Microsoft in them are definitely the worst, followed closely by Corel Draw.
 Microsoft Publisher is regularly marketed as a graphic arts program, but it’s not even in the ballpark of Adobe Illustrator or InDesign.
 A Google search describes it as an entry level desktop publishing program, but even that’s being generous in my view.
 The problem with Publisher is that it lacks all of the “bells and whistles” that are standard with Adobe.
 It’s this lack of functionality that prevents you from creating print ready artwork.
 I can’t remember ever receiving artwork created in Publisher that didn’t require extra work from us to make it print ready.
-So by all means, use Publisher to supply the text, but save a lot of time and get a professional to design your job using the right equipment.
+Canva is a lot better, but also has limitations because it’s still not a graphic arts program, regardless of how it’s marketed.
+So by all means, use these programs to supply the text and basic design, but save a lot of time and get a professional to design your job using the right equipment.
 Whether that’s us or another graphic artist, it doesn’t matter.
 The most important thing is your image and branding should represent you as a professional.